Jack Coan, Jonathan Doerer push Notre Dame past Virginia Tech - Inside the Irish | NBC Sports

 Notre Dame is clearly incapable of playing a ho-hum game in 2021, or even a game that is merely close rather than riddled with quarterback questions and capped by a dramatic comeback.

-But at no point did he flinch, proceeding to complete five of six passes for 58 yards and then completing a baffling two-point conversion to senior receiver Kevin Austin to tie the game at 29.
+But at no point did he flinch, proceeding to complete five of six passes for 58 yards and then converting a baffling two-point conversion by finding senior receiver Kevin Austin to tie the game at 29.
 After the Hokies went three-and-out, Coan again showed impressive poise, completing two quick passes for 35 yards to put the Irish into field-goal range.

-Fifth-year kicker Jonathan Doerer took that chance to hit his second game-winning field goal of the year, both on the road.
+Fifth-year kicker Jonathan Doerer took that chance to hit his second game-winning field goal of the year, both on the road, even as a fan used some version of a laser to try to distract him, per Kelly.
+As his head coach protested that illegal distraction to officials, the veteran specialist eventually told Kelly, “Coach, let’s just kick it.”

 clutch 🥶@JDoerer_11 | #GoIrish pic.twitter.com/0NOCvMEl5c